California issues Energy Emergency Alert, warns of possible outages amid heat wave

 KPIX 5 First Alert Weather: Current Conditions, Forecasts, Alerts For Your Area

-Sunday the ISO issued a statewide flex alert for the sixth straight day, calling for consumers to cut their electricity use Monday from 4 p.m. to 10 p.m.
-Officials urged residents to set thermostats to 78 degrees or higher, avoid using major appliances, and turn off all unnecessary lights.

-Users should also avoid charging their electric vehicles.
-More conservation tips can be found at FlexAlert.org.

-Sunday's flex alert is in effect from 4 p.m. to 9 p.m.
-The extra hour of reduced energy use is needed Monday because of projected market deficiencies through 10 p.m.
-Additional calls for reducing energy consumption are expected as the state endures record-breaking temperatures lasting at least through Friday.
+Additional calls for reducing energy consumption are expected as the state endures record-breaking temperatures lasting at least through Thursday.

-The heat wave is historic for both its temperatures and its duration.
-Heat advisories and excessive heat warnings are in place across the Western U.S., with daytime temperatures expected to be 10-20 degrees above normal.

-State officials say electricity customers' cutting demand has already resulted in an estimated 600 to 700-megawatt savings in recent days and are expected to be even more important and impactful through the next several days.
-Power grid conditions are expected to be strained Sunday evening, with a potential for supply shortfalls.
+State officials also confirmed that for Department of Water Resources temporary emergency power generators have been put into use to help provide electricity during the emergency.
+It marks the first time they are being utilized.
+Two of them have been deployed to existing facilities in Roseville and Yuba City.

+Businesses on Main Street in downtown Pleasanton were aware Monday they may have to keep operating without power as the threat of blackouts increased.

 for more features.